-Yesterday, Oscar was in charge of snack at Pre-K. When I chose the day, I didn't realize it was THE day.
+Yesterday, Little Man was in charge of snack at Pre-K. When I chose the day, I didn't realize it was THE day.
 Groundhog Day is my husband's favorite holiday.

 A simple nut-free snack wasn't going to be sufficient.

 Eating Gluten Free was tough, learning to read the labels.
 Nut Free is similar, yet you have to dig a little deeper for the "processed in facility with peanuts".
 It isn't as obvious as Wheat.
 And it should be.